 MOT Mission and Philosophy

-The mission of Texas Tech University Health Sciences Center (TTUHSC) is to improve the health of people by providing educational opportunities for students and health care professionals, advancing knowledge through scholarship and research, and providing patient care and service.
+The mission of Texas Tech University Health Sciences Center (TTUHSC) is to improve the health of people by providing high quality educational opportunities to students and health care professionals, advancing knowledge through scholarship and research, and providing patient care and service.

 G Grounded in Bloom's Taxonomy